It’s National Poetry Day and we celebrate with five brilliant British poems

-Starting off with Fern Hill, the Dylan Thomas poem beautifully read this morning by HRH the Prince of Wales, we celebrate National Poetry Day with excerpts from five British poems.
+Starting off with Fern Hill, a beautiful poem by Dylan Thomas, we celebrate National Poetry Day with excerpts from five British poems.

 Fern Hill by Dylan Thomas